Posted in Recipes on 30.11.2020

 Instructions

-- Take off the heat, whisk in the yeast, cover and set aside for 5-10 minutes until the top becomes quite frothy
+- Warm the milk, sugar and pumpkin puree until just tepid then whisk in the yeast.
+Cover with a tea towel and set aside for 5-10 minutes until the top becomes frothy

 - Meanwhile, put the flour, salt and cubed butter into a large bowl and rub the butter into the flour using your fingertips until there are no lumps of butter left

-- When the yeast liquid is ready whisk in the pumpkin puree and pumpkin spice drops then pour into the bowl of dry ingredients
+- When the yeast liquid is ready pour into the bowl of dry ingredients

 - Stir everything together until it starts to form a dough then tip out onto your work surface and knead for 5-10 minutes until the dough is stretchy and elastic